nlhlong01/nlhlong01.github.io/src/data/about.md

 # Currently

-I am writing my thesis, while learning Redux and advanced React concepts like Hooks and looking for a job while preparing for my interviews.
+I am writing my thesis, while learning Redux and advanced React concepts and looking for a job.

 # Some history